OshekharO/IGP-CODE-CHECK/README.md

 This function is designed to be used as a serverless function.
 You can deploy it to a cloud platform such as Vercel or AWS Lambda.

+Change the cookies present in index.js with your cookies.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please open a pull request.